MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-set-up-work-and-machine-centers.md

 ---
-title: How to Set Up Work Centres and Machine Centres | Microsoft Docs
+title: Set Up Work Centres and Machine Centres
 description: A **Work Centre** card organises the fixed values and requirements of the production resource, and thus governs the output of production performed in that work centre.
 author: SorenGP
 ms.service: dynamics365-business-central